What is a sales methodology?

 The Sandler technique - the cons

 Created by Jill Konrath in her book ‘SNAP Selling: Speed Up Sales and Win More Business With Today’s Frazzled Customers’ - the clue is in the name.
-This is potentially the best sales methodology for SaaS businesses.
-The methodology seeks to increase win rates in today’s selling environment, where wearied buyers are information-rich with the internet at their fingertips but time-poor to do the research.
+This is potentially one of the best sales methodologies for SaaS businesses.
+The methodology seeks to increase win rates in today’s selling environment, where weary buyers are information-rich with the internet at their fingertips but time-poor to do the research.

 The process has two parts - the basics (SNAP) and the three decisions.